kwisatzh/Self-Driving/Behavioral-Cloning/writeup.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results

-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```